Governance and the Metropolis

 Tourism Marketing

 The Ruhr Tourismus GmbH (RTG) is a regional tourism agency and a subsidiary of the RVR.
 Its task is to raise the Ruhr Metropolis' profile as a tourist destination.
-It also serves as a platform for tourism stakeholders in the Ruhr Metropolis.
+It also serves as a platform for tourism stakeholders in the Ruhr Area.
 Business priorities are the development of regional tourism concepts, marketing, product development and guided tours.
 Industrial heritage, urban culture and cycle tourism feature high in the region's tourism strategy.

 Promoting the Metropolis

-Marketing the Ruhr Metropolis is a central task of the RVR.
+Marketing the Ruhr Area is a central task of the RVR.
 Under the headline "The right place.
 The right time.", the RVR promotes the strengths of the region.
 These include a modern educational landscape, outstanding connections to international transport corridors and a thriving economy.

 Andrea Höber